mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 So that's great!

 But, even this dependency wasn't so hard to control.
-The analytics client has a very simple interface, just a single `track` client, and so it was very straightforward to slap a protocol in front of it and then pass it explicitly to the model.
+The analytics client has a very simple interface, just a single `track` endpoint, and so it was very straightforward to slap a protocol in front of it and then pass it explicitly to the model.

 ---
 	_Controlling dependencies_